cosmos/interchain-security/CONTRIBUTING.md

 Before submitting a pull request:

-* merge the latest main `git merge origin/main`,
+* synchronize your branch with the latest main and resolve any arising conflicts, i.e.,
+  - either `git fetch origin/main && git merge origin/main`
+  - or `git fetch origin/main && git rebase -i origin/main`
-* run `make lint test` to ensure that all checks and tests pass.
+* run `make lint` and `make test` to ensure that all checks and tests pass.

 Then: